 It is not always obvious where a hybrid zone is positioned.
 Closely related species are often morphologically similar and separation gets only more complicated when genetically admixed offspring are present.
 Furthermore, introgression of individual markers means that not all markers show the same geographical transition between the two parental species.
 Such patterns can be used to infer the history of the hybrid zone.
 Genetic data are key here.
 You will use genetic data to delineate the hybrid zone and determine potential differences among individual genetic markers.

-In this project, individuals from transects across hybrid zones will be genotyped for a panel of nuclear DNA markers.
-You will KASP genotype c. ten nuclear DNA SNP markers and determine if individuals belong to one or the other species, or if they are genetically admixed.
-Lab work entails the extraction of DNA.
-KASP genotyping is conducted on IBL’s SNPline facility.
+Individuals from transects across hybrid zones are available.
+After DNA extraction, you will sequence over 6,000 nuclear DNA markers using target enrichment by sequence capture (or ‘hybseq’).
+Lab work entails the extraction of DNA, library preparation, and capture.
+Next-generation sequencing will be done commercially.
+Bioinformatics is required to prepare the data for analysis.
 Data analysis encompasses determining the degree of genetic admixture for each individual newt from the overall genotypic data.
 Next, geographical cline analysis is conducted to determine gene flow patterns for each individual marker.

 Successfully completed the Evolutionary Biology 2 course (or equivalent).

 Currently only MSc students studying Biology at Leiden University can apply for this project.